 Each year, OSCA is pleased to honor one School Counselor of the Year, provide three scholarships for high school seniors, and provide one grant for school counselors.

-Oregon School Counselor of the Year
+Samara Carranza named the 2025 School Counselor of the Year

 This award honors the professional school counselor who devotes their career to serving as advocates for students by addressing their academic achievement, social-emotional development, and career and college readiness.